Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 Less fluid intake can affect overall health badly, including stimulating the metabolism and causing excessive constipation.
 It can also lead to minor cuts in the anal area, which will be seen as white mucus as well as small bleeding from the cuts after constipation.

-It’s crucial to keep a keen eye on your daily intake of fluid, more specifically water, to avoid conditions like low metabolism and constipation.
+Monitoring your daily fluid intake, specifically water, is crucial to avoid conditions like low metabolism and constipation.

 Crohn’s Disease